module-federation/aegis-host/README.md

 Stop paying the "microservices premium".

 When evaluating microservices as a candidate archicture for your project, the most import aspect to consider is the fact that the end result is a distributed application.
-Microservices are the components of distributed applications - and distribution is how you achieve the chief virtue of microservices, deployment independence.
+Microservices are the components of distributed applications - and distribution is how you accomplish the main goal of microservices, deployment independence.
 The trade-off is, relative to the traditional alternative, monoliths, distributed apps are much harder to build and manage.
 So much so, that many microservice implementations fail.
-But what if you could eliminate the need for distribution and still allow for independent deployment?

 Dealing with increased scope, cost and risk that stems from distribution is called paying the "microservices premium".
 Sometimes the premium is worth it.
-But in many cases it results in failed projects, leading experts to advise against starting with microservices, but instead introducing them gradually as scope or demand increases.
+But in many cases it does more harm than good, leading experts to advise against starting with microservices, but instead introducing them gradually as scope or demand increases.
 That said, in cases where the implementation does succeed, organizations generally prefer microservices to monoliths because of the increased speed and agility that deployment independence brings.
 So one could make an argument that if the premium were somehow discounted, microservices (if we still want to call them that) would be appropriate for a much wider audience.

+**Consider, then, what would happen if we could eliminate the need for distribution and still allow for independent deployment.**

-Let's consider, then, why microservices are distributed.
+So why are microservices distributed?
 [Fowler](https://martinfowler.com/articles/microservices.html) describes the implicit premise behind the distribution/deployment trade-off:

 > "One main reason for using services as components (rather than libraries) is that services are independently deployable.
 If you have an application that consists of multiple libraries in a single process, a change to any single component results in having to redeploy the entire application.”

-While there are, and have been, technologies that support hot deployment (think [OSGi](https://www.osgi.org/)), it would appear the value of those technologies wasn't considered, or thought to be equal to the task, or not worth the effort for whatever reason (complexity, labor intensity, skills scarcity).
+While technologies that support hot deployment have been around for some time (think [OSGi](https://www.osgi.org/)), it would appear the value of these technologies hasn't been considered, or was thought to be unequal to the task, or not worth the effort (complexity, labor intensity, skills scarcity).

-If that was ever true, it isn't any more...
+Whatever the reason, with the advent of module federation, its no longer valid.

-With the introduction of module federation, it is possible to dynamically and efficiently import remote libraries, just as if they had been installed locally, with only a few, simple configuration steps.
+Using module federation, it is possible to dynamically and efficiently import remote libraries, just as if they had been installed locally, with only a few, simple configuration steps.
 MicroLib exploits this technology to support a framework for building application components as independently deployable libraries, call them **microservice libraries**.

-Using code streaming, MicroLib supports hot deployment of federated modules, allowing development teams to deploy whenever they choose, without having to coordinate with one another.
-To simply the integration architecture and ensure components remain decoupled, MicroLib implements the port-adapter paradigm from hexagonal architecture to standardize the way modules are integrated.
+Using code streaming, MicroLib supports hot deployment of federated modules, allowing development teams to deploy whenever they choose, without having to coordinate.
+To simplify integration and ensure components remain decoupled, MicroLib implements the port-adapter paradigm from hexagonal architecture to standardize the way modules integrate.
 Whether deployed locally to the same MicroLib host instance or remotely, its all the same to the module.

 With MicroLib, then, you get the best of both worlds.
 You are no longer forced to choose between manageability and autonomy.
 Rather, you avoid the microservices premium by building, call them, _"polyliths"_ - a monolith running multiple (what would have been) microservices.